prose/prose/_posts/help/2012-06-20-prose-for-writers.md

 ---
 layout: help
 title: Prose for writers
-descr: How to use Prose as a writing workspace
+descr: How to use Prose as a writing workspace.
 image: http://prose.io/images/help/prose-for-writers.png
 author_twitter: _mql
 author: Michael Aufreiter